Park Dong-hyuk

-Park Dong-Hyuk (born 18 April 1979) is a South Korean football manager and former player who is the current head coach of the Nepal national football team.
+Park Dong-Hyuk (born 18 April 1979) is a South Korean football manager and former player who is the current manager of K League 2 club Jeonnam Dragons.
 He last played for K League Classic club Ulsan Hyundai.
 His previous clubs were Jeonbuk Hyundai Motors, Gamba Osaka, Kashiwa Reysol and Dalian Shide.
 He was a part of South Korea, who appeared at the Summer Olympic Games in 2000.

 On 16 December 2011, Park signed a contract with Chinese Super League club Dalian Shide.

 On 21 November 2023, he left Chungnam Asan FC through a mutual consent.

 On 5 December 2023, he got appointed as the 9th manager of Gyeongnam FC.